Contents

 Wall insulation

 We're unsure of the cost of getting a builder to insulate a house.
 It is a simple but messy job - very labour intensive.
-It also require a building consent.
+It also requires a building consent.

 Potentially about $20k for a builder to do it in most rooms